 Cats have been popular household pets for thousands of years, so if you share your home with a feline friend, you’re joining an ancient tradition!
 Whether your cat is a cuddly kitten or an elderly bundle of love, we’ll help you care for them like an expert and enjoy a long and happy life with this most enigmatic of pets.
 Read our expert advice articles below to help keep them happy and healthy.
 Our advice articles range from choosing your cat to caring for your cat’s teeth.
 At Companion Care we cover all veterinary aspects of caring for your cat from vaccinations to dental care.
 Find out more by clicking on the articles below.

-Cognitive Dysfuncation (Dementia) In Cats
+Cognitive Dysfunction (Dementia) In Cats

 Nearly a third of 11-14 year old cats might show some signs of Cognitive Dysfuncation.
 If you are worried, please contact your local vet.

-Paracetamol Poisoning In Cats
+Antifreeze Poisoning In Cats

-Tuberculosis In Cats
+Permethrin Poisoning In Cats

 Permethrin is one of the most commonly reported poisonings in cats worldwide.
 If you are concerned about your cat, please contact your local vet immediately.